leon-wbr/SayHello/README.md

 * Multiple faces, multiple persons
 * Makes you happier by forcing you to smile (scientifically proven: [source](https://www.scientificamerican.com/article/smile-it-could-make-you-happier/))

 The project was created using ES6, SCSS, Webpack (to transpile ES6 and SCSS) and ESDoc.
-I only used it to simplify the development, it could have just as well been done without these resources.
+I only used those to simplify the development, it could have just as well been done without these resources.
 I have not thoroughly tested compatibility, but it works in relatively up-to-date Google Chrome and Firefox.

 ## Getting started